bezmoradi/tutorials/go/16-pointer.md

 ### Directly Mutating Data

-No need to mention that this feature will lead to unexpected results and is against FP.
-If a function needs to modify its receiver or an input param, we need to use pointer semantics (This is a common use case for setter methods that need to update the state of a struct).
+No need to mention that this feature will lead to unexpected results and is against Functional Programming principles.
+If a function needs to modify its receiver or an input param, we need to use pointer semantics (this is a common use case for setter methods that need to update the state of a struct).
 To prove all this, let's create a simple Go program:

 ```go
 package main